-One of the initiatives Deloitte has undertaken in the past year is the creation and launch of our "myJourneyCentre" concept for trainee accountants in Southern Africa.

-myJourneyCentre opened its doors on 1 June 2009, dedicated locations in all Southern African offices of Deloitte.
-This is a really exciting trainee initiative that offers some fantastic interventions including career conversations and internal secondment opportunities. myJourneyCentre myJourneyCentre is led by Jenefer Morgan, the CXO - Chief eXploration Officer.
-In the first six months, 151 first year and 14 second year trainee accountants had a conversation with a Journey Guide about what makes them great.
+One of the initiatives Deloitte has undertaken in the past 2 years is the creation and launch of our "myJourneyCentre" concept for trainee accountants in Southern Africa. myJourneyCentre opened its doors on 1 June 2009, dedicated locations in all Southern African offices of Deloitte.
+This is a really exciting trainee initiative that offers some fantastic interventions including career conversations and internal secondment opportunities. myJourneyCentre.